Immunization History: Smallpox, Edward Jenner, and Mary Montagu

 The Smallpox Vaccination Today

 There are two concerns relating to the continued existence of smallpox viruses: they could accidentally "escape" from a laboratory and they could be used as a biological weapon.
-Many countries maintain large stocks of smallpox vaccine and have created emergency plans to deal with a smallpox outbreak.
+Many countries maintain large stocks of smallpox vaccine and have created emergency plans to deal with any disease outbreak.
 Hopefully these plans will never have to be put into action.

 © 2013 Linda Crampton